-• Sufficient amounts of soap (or hand sanitiser where applicable), clean water and paper towels/hand dryers are supplied in all toilets and kitchen areas.
-Cleaners to carry out daily, thorough cleaning that follows national guidance and is compliant with current guidelines.
-Spread of infection Cleaners Lack of infection control • Spillages of bodily fluids, e.g. respiratory and nasal discharges, are cleaned up immediately in line with guidance, using PPE at all times.
+Sufficient amounts of soap (or hand sanitiser where applicable), clean water and paper towels/hand dryers are supplied in all toilets and kitchen areas.
+Cleaners to carry out daily, thorough cleaning that follows national guidance and is compliant with current guidelines. in all cleaning cupboards) Spread of infection Cleaners Spillages of bodily fluids, e.g. respiratory and nasal discharges, are cleaned up immediately in line with guidance, using PPE at all times.
 Cleaning Staff do not return to school before the minimum recommended exclusion period (or the 'self-isolation' period) has passed, in line with national guidance.
-Low No Poor management of infectious diseases Cleaners Lack of infection control • Everyone is instructed to monitor themselves and others and look out for similar symptoms if a staff member has been sent home with suspected coronavirus.
+Low No Poor management of infectious diseases Cleaners Everyone is instructed to monitor themselves and others and look out for similar symptoms if a staff member has been sent home with suspected coronavirus.
 Staff are vigilant and report concerns about their own, a colleague's or other's symptoms to the Headteacher or SLT as soon as possible.
 The school is consistent in its approach to the management of suspected and confirmed cases of coronavirus.
 Cleaning Staff inform the headteacher when they plan to return to work after having coronavirus.
-A nominated person monitors the cleaning standards of school cleaning contractors and discusses any additional measures required with regards to managing the spread of coronavirus.
-Low No
+A nominated person monitors the cleaning standards of school cleaning contractors and discusses any additional measures required Low No

-Social Distancing Cleaners Infection Control Cleaning Staff under no circumstances must work in close proximity to each other.
+Social Diotonoina Cleaners with regards to managing the spread of coronavirus.
+Social Distancing Cleaners Cleaning Staff under no circumstances must work in close proximity to each other.
 They must ensure they keep to social distancing at all times (at least 2 metres) Cleaners should ideally be in separate areas of the school or in separate classrooms.
-Low No Lone Working Cleaners Incidents The Cleaning Supervisor or Site Manager to ensure staff are safe and well and check on them on a regular basis to confirm.
-This ideally to be carried out via walking to their area of work and not by mobile phone as this could spread any contact of the virus to the mouth and face area.
+Low No Lone Working Cleaners The Cleaning Supervisor or Site Manager to ensure staff are safe and well and check on them on a regular basis to confirm.
+This ideally to be carried out via walking to their area of work and not by mobile phone a this could spread any contact of the virus to the mouth and face area.
 Cleaning Supervisor or Site Manager to abide by the 2 metre rule at all times.
 If there is only 1 cleaner in the school then it is advised they contact a member of school staff or a family member on a regular basis while on the school site.
-Low No Cleaning and Disinfection of areas where there has been no suspected cases of COVID -19 Cleaners Infection Control Cleaning Staff are instructed to come into school in the morning prior to school starting or after school or a mixture of both.
+Low No Cleaning and Disinfection of areas where there has been no suspected cases of COVID -19 Cleaners Cleaning Staff are instructed to come into school in the morning prior to school starting or after school or a mixture of both.
 Cleaning Staff must ensure they have received the appropriate training in using the cleaning chemicals prior to starting cleaning regime.
 All staff must have sufficient PPE available and know how to use it correctly.
-Disposable gloves to be worn at all times (avoid touching the face and mouth when wearing gloves.
-Continue to use standard cleaning products (these usually are anti-bacterial.
-All hard surfaces to be cleaned on a regular basis, this will include Low No
+Low No